jhuang00/LAPL-UX-Design/Assignment08/README.md

 Read more about Marian and Linda's scenarios [here](https://github.com/jhuang00/DH150-JH/blob/main/Assignment05/README.md).

 Based on the persona and storytelling, I found out the users' common main task is to search for and borrow items from the library catalog.
-Therefore, features that the design would focus on are: the search page, results recommendation, and help documentation.
+Therefore, features that the design would focus on are: item search, results recommendation, item request, and help documentation.

 ### Low-fidelity prototype